 As in the workplace, students are expected to be in their seats at the beginning of class, after break, and after lunch.
-Students are expected to notify the faculty by school email before the start of class of any anticipated tardies and communicate an expected arrival time.
+Students are expected to notify the faculty by school email 30 minutes before the start of class of any anticipated tardies and communicate an expected arrival time.
 In the workplace, if you are not present, you are absent, regardless if it is because you are tardy and/or leave early.
 Any student that is tardy (absent) and/or leaves early (absent) will affect the student's Professional Skills grade.
+Students who do not meet attendance requirements may jeopardize their opportunity to complete experiential training at externship sites.